Have trouble syncing your Fitbit Sense series, Versa Series watch, or another model of Fitbit with your mobile phone, tablet, or computer?

 Once the Fitbit app is opened again, make sure your Fitbit Versa or other model is on and in range.

-When you delete the app, you lose any data that has not yet synced to your Fitbit account.
+When you delete the app, you lose any data that has not yet synced your Fitbit account.
 However, all other data since the last sync remains in your account and will not automatically get deleted.

-Check for updates
+Check for updates for the Fitbit app

 Then, check to see if an update is available and download the update if applicable.

-You will also want to make sure that your smartphone itself is properly updated.
+You also want to make sure that your smartphone itself is properly updated.
 On iOS, here are the steps:

-- Open Settings
+- Open Settings.
+Select General.

-- Scroll down and select Software Updates
+- Scroll down and select Software Updates.

 Here are the steps for Android users:

-- Tap System Update
+- Tap System Update.

-- Tap Check for Update
+- Tap Check for Update.

-If an update is available for your smartphone, then there may be some incompatibility issues.
+If an update is available for your smartphone, there may be some incompatibility issues.
 Ensuring that the app and your phone are updated is extremely important.

-Reboot the Versa or other Fitbit device
+Reboot the Fitbit device

-Another one of the easiest ways for trying to get everything working again is to “reboot” your Fitbit.
+Another one of the easiest ways to get everything working again is to “reboot” your Fitbit.

-It’s a quick and easy way, that will not impact, delete, or change your data in any way.
+It’s a quick and easy way that will not impact, delete, or change your data in any way.